Miismol/Discord-Bots/README.md

 <h1> Ello </h1>
 <br>
-<h2>This is pretty much just random stuff I try to do so yea...</h2>
+<h2>This is pretty much just Dumb bot thingies in try to do...</h2>